 Discussion

 In Experiment 2, warning instructions were used as a means of further enhancing JOL calibration with later recall.
 We expected that providing a warning would encourage participants to titrate their JOL ratings in response to the different pair types.
 We modeled our warning manipulation after Koriat and Bjork (2006) by providing participants with an initial block of cue-target study trials prior to providing them with a warning about the illusion of competence and emphasizing the deceptive nature of backward and unrelated pairs with a graphical depiction of JOLs and recall data.
-Despite these efforts however, warnings were ineffective at reducing the illusion of competence when participants completed item-specific, relational, and read tasks.
+Despite these efforts, however, warnings were ineffective at reducing the illusion of competence when participants completed item-specific, relational, and read tasks.

 Although warnings were ineffective at improving JOL calibration, Experiment 2 again showed that item-specific and relational encoding tasks can improve JOL calibration.
 Specifically, item-specific and relational encoding eliminated the illusion of competence patterns for unrelated pairs and greatly improved calibration in the calibration plots relative to the read group.
-These calibration benefits were not found on backward pairs—a pattern inconsistent with Experiment.
+These calibration benefits were not found on backward pairs- a pattern inconsistent with Experiment 1.
 We discuss this discrepancy further in the General Discussion but note that item-specific and relational tasks did provide some improvement in JOL calibration on unrelated pairs and the improved calibration for relational encoding was consistent with Experiment 1.